MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 ## NOTE: n is number in *each* group
 ```

+> **Challenge**
+>
+> * Calculate power with 10 samples and the same parameters as above.

-Then, we investigate the effect of required fold change and variance on the sample size estimation.
+Let's investigate the effect of required fold change and variance on the sample size estimation.

 ```r